LorenzoCorbella74/my-engine-2d/README.md

 ## Asset Manager

 It is possible to load asincronously the resources placed in the assets folder and subdivided in group folder.
-Each folder can contain specific scene resources organised in sub folders (`audio` for audio files, `img` for textures, `data` for json).
+Each folder can contain specific scene resources organised in ther following mandatory sub folders:
+- `audio` for audio files,
+- `img` for textures,
+- `data` for json data and translations.

 ```typescript
 // load in the init() fn of your scene